redlover0/Chicago-Soundscape-Analyzer/README.md

 ## Chicago Soundscape Analyzer:

-<div align="center"> visualizes noise, population, and demographics across 77 Chicago communities
+visualizes noise, population, and demographics across 77 Chicago communities

 This project investigates potential correlations between noise levels and community characteristics.
-This PERN stack web app, built for a Google Code Next project, Builds understanding of urban sound and serves as a foundational step towards my personal vision of building for 'Smart Audio & Safe Listening' </div>
+This PERN stack web app, built for a Google Code Next project, Builds understanding of urban sound and serves as a foundational step towards my personal vision of building for 'Smart Audio & Safe Listening'

 [Picture here of Problem here]